Kirari Suleman Nagar

 Kirari village is an urban village originally settled by Jat kings of Bharatpur State.
 It lies in the North West Part of Delhi.
 The surrounding area and some parts of the village itself are now heavily urbanized and industrialized although town has grown a lot in a past few years but the culture and spirit of the village with which it was established still exists.

 Waves of migrants from Bihar and UP came in 1999s to 2020.
-A lot of migrants are now settled around the parts of the village they are hard working and prospering in almost every field including politics, the current MLA of Kirari is Rituraj Govind.
+A lot of migrants are now settled around the parts of the village they are hard working and prospering in almost every field including politics, the current MLA of Kirari is Anil Jha Vats.
+The Federal President of Kirari R.W.A Federation is Mr. Ajay Vats.

 History

 Kirari first officially appeared as (khiraree) on the map found in the musty room of the National Archives of India which shows Delhi in 1807, shortly after the arrival of the British in 1803.
 It highlights the hierarchy of settlements, from small to larger villages.

 On 15 August 1947, when India became independent, the Government of India formed the 'Matsya Union' by combining Alwar, Bharatpur, Dholpur and Karauli from the princely states of Rajputana and 'Rajasthan' by merging the remaining princely states.
-In June 1949, the four princely states of Matsya Union were also merged in Rajasthan.On behalf of the state of Bharatpur, the Matsyavajas Jat Dheeraj Mathur and Natha Mathur were appointed to conduct the court by making the ruler of five villages named Karala, Pansali, Punth Khurd, Kiradi, Hastasar near Delhi.
+In June 1949, the four princely states of Matsya Union were also merged in Rajasthan.
+On behalf of the state of Bharatpur, the Matsyavajas Jat Dheeraj Mathur and Natha Mathur were appointed to conduct the court by making the ruler of five villages named Karala, Pansali, Punth Khurd, Kiradi, Hastasar near Delhi.
 The ruins of this office are still lying in Karaala.
 Settled in Kakana village (near Gohana) from this village itself.

 Lateron Village Nithari was created from the Kirari.